+The MIT Asia Conference in Accounting aims to bring together academics and practitioners of accounting and corporate governance in the Asia-Pacific region with leading scholars from the United States, Europe, and beyond.
+The conference is open to all those who are interested in attending.
+The goal of this annual two-day conference is to incubate and develop rigorous and relevant research in the field of accounting, defined broadly.
 Through thoughtful and constructive workshops and interactions, the conference expects to encourage and facilitate researchers in Asia to employ the highest standards of academic diligence in addressing challenges that are topical to managers, investors, regulators, and/or market intermediaries such as auditors and analysts.
 Over time, the conference hopes to become a preeminent forum for cutting-edge accounting research in Asia.

 S.P.
-Kothari, MIT Sloan
+Kothari, MIT Sloan School of Management, MIT

-Feng Li, University of Michigan
+Feng Li, Ross School of Business, University of Michigan

-Karthik Ramanna, Harvard Business School
+Karthik Ramanna, Harvard Business School, Harvard University

 Rodrigo Verdi, MIT Sloan School of Management, MIT

 Joanna Wu, Simon Business School, University of Rochester